Shifting Through The Seasons With Boosted Immunity

 Vitamin D is in cod liver oil, trout, beef, liver, mushrooms, egg yolks, and many fortified foods like cereals (but check the ingredients because these fortified foods could also increase your inflammation).

-Also, I reiterate that supplements are not an effective alternative to diet and lifestyle, but vitamin D is different due to vitamin D absorption restrictions and our requirements.
+Also, I reiterate that supplements are not an effective alternative to diet and lifestyle, but vitamin D differs due to vitamin D absorption restrictions and our requirements.

-Vitamin D is available in two forms: D2 (ergocalciferol) and D3 (cholecalciferol).
+Vitamin D is available in D2 (ergocalciferol) and D3 (cholecalciferol).
 They have different molecule structures since D2 is created from plants.

 I recommend D3 as the preferred form since it is naturally produced in the body and is found in most foods that contain the vitamin naturally.